Zoran Luledzija

 Detect user's preferred language

 By detecting the user’s preferred language (the language of the browser), we are going to set the initial locale of the app.
-If the user’s preferred language is not supported, the app will use the default, English.
+If the user’s preferred language is not supported, the app will default to English.
 The locale resolution logic presented here is basic.
 In practice, a more comprehensive check would likely be implemented, possibly including region control as well.

 The App.jsx file: